ipspace/netlab/docs/module/isis.md

     ipv6: False
 ```

-## Other Parameters
+## Default Link Parameters

-The number of neighbors on an interface is used to set IS-IS network type.
+The number of neighbors on an interface is used to set IS-IS network type unless it's specified with **isis.network_type** link or interface attribute.
 Interfaces with exactly one neighbor (point-to-point links) have IS-IS network type set to **point-to-point** network.

 Stub links (links with exactly one device attached to them) or links with **role: stub** or **role: passive** are configured as passive interfaces.